primeqa/primeqa/docs/README.md

-# OneQA Documentation
+# PrimeQA Documentation

-OneQA uses Sphinx for documentation.
-Before continuing make sure you have installed OneQA with `docs` extras.
+PrimeQA uses Sphinx for documentation.
+Before continuing make sure you have installed PrimeQA with `docs` extras.
 For example, from the top level of the project:

 ```shell